qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 git checkout remotes/origin/release-3.11
 ```

-If you do not have internet connectivity please use either copy the RPM to a disconnected repo or grab a  tarball that holds the openshift-ansible source and then extract to the home directory on the ansible machine.
+If you do not have internet connectivity please either copy the RPM to a disconnected repo or grab a tarball that holds the openshift-ansible source and then extract to the home directory on the ansible machine.
 We will assume that the version is the same mentioned in this Documentation.

 `tar xvfz openshift-ansible.tgz`

+We have made no modifications to the installation playbooks and can be used as is.
+Most of the playbooks have variables we can set in the inventory file to customize the installation process.

 ### Setup SSH Keys and Config

 SSH is used by ansible to configure nodes in the cluster.
 Each node must be reachable from the ansible configuration node.
 Setup an ssh key for a common user so one can configure all nodes in the inventory.
 If you add a password to your ssh key you must use an ssh-agent on the ansible machine.
 The ssh-agent will cache the password and encrypt it.
 We will now copy this ssh id to all nodes in the cluster so the authorized_keys will be configured and setup for ssh on each node.
-It is important to note that the ssh user must have sudo rights on each node for the ansible scripts will install items that require sudo privileges.
+It is important to note that the **ssh user must have sudo rights** on each node for the ansible scripts will install items that require sudo privileges.
 You can use the ssh-copy-id tool to handle setting up the authorized_keys, ... etc on the target machine.

 ```bash
 mkdir ~/.ssh;chmod 700 ~/.ssh